 Total War: WARHAMMER - Realm of The Wood Elves Review

 Total War: WARHAMMER - Realm of The Wood Elves is an app created by CREATIVE ASSEMBLY.
 Total War: WARHAMMER - Realm of The Wood Elves was first published on .
-Total War: WARHAMMER - Realm of The Wood Elves is accessible on Steam.
+Total War: WARHAMMER - Realm of The Wood Elves is currently available for Steam.

 About This Content

 - New Wood Elves Race in the Grand Campaign

 - Wonder-based Campaign victory condition

 - Wood Elves may conquer any region on the map

 - Two New Playable Legendary Lords: Orion and Durthu